AdamKolodziejczak/Data-Analysis---Fifa-23-Players-Rating-vs-Potential-/README.md

   b.
 By Position
 ## Analyses
 - Overall, Potential and Age Relationship
-  a.
-Rating vs Age
+  - Rating vs Age
-  b.
-Raiting difference vs Age
+  - Rating difference vs Age
-  c.
-Raiting vs Players Older than 27
+  - Rating vs Players Older than 27
-  d.
-Raiting vs Players Younger than 27
+  - Rating vs Players Younger than 27
-  e.
-Potential vs Age
+  - Potential vs Age
-  f.
-Distribution with Age for Player with 85+ Potential
+  - Distribution with Age for Player with 85+ Potential
-  g.
-Players 27 and Under, Potential vs Value
+  - Players 27 and Under, Potential vs Value
-  h.
-Players 27 and Under with Potential of 85 or Higher
+  - Players 27 and Under with Potential of 85 or Higher
-  i.
-Players Older than 27 with Potential of 85 or Higher
+  - Players Older than 27 with Potential of 85 or Higher
 ## Discussion
 - Data Conclusion
-  a.
-Rating and Age (a. and b. from Analyses)
+  - Rating and Age (a. and b. from Analyses)
-  b.
-Rating and Potential of Younger and older then 27 (c. and d. from Analyses)
+  - Rating and Potential of Younger and older then 27 (c. and d. from Analyses)
-  c.
-Player potential when ageing (e. from Analyses)
+  - Player Potential when ageing (e. from Analyses)
-  d.
-Players count per age of rating 85+ (f. from Analyses)
+  - Players count per age of rating 85+ (f. from Analyses)
-  f.
-Players under 27 value (g. from Analyses)
+  - Players under 27 value (g. from Analyses)
-  g.
-Players potentail of 85+ per Postion (h. and i. from Analyses)
+  - Players Potential of 85+ per Postion (h. and i. from Analyses)
 - Final "in Game Use" Notes
 - Futher Questions
 ## References